 You can argue that the majority of dating and relationship problems are a boundary issue in one way or another.
-Years ago, I was enrapt in a relationship that felt great at times and just dirt shit other times.
+Years ago, I was enrapt in a relationship that felt great at times and just dirt poor other times.
 It was like a rollercoaster ride.
 It was only years later after knowing the concept of boundaries, that I realized that my ex-girlfriend and I had piss poor boundaries in our relationship.

 So other than sparring yourself from rollercoaster relationships, why are boundaries important?

 Firstly, strong boundaries are the cornerstone of attractive behaviour.
 Secondly, they create emotional health and are created by people with emotional health.
-They lead to emotional stability and self-esteem.
+They lead to emotional stability and healthy self-esteem.
 They are also something you can work on right away.

 Okay, before you get into deeper details, let’s take a look if you have a boundary issue.